CloudDesk/RTE-PMS-Backend/Document Repository/v3/PMS_FSD_v3.md

 Managers shall access approved objectives, objective attachments, employee details, quarter context, and historical quarter context where permitted.

-Approved objectives shall be displayed as review context only.
+Approved objectives shall be displayed as review context and, where configured as scoreable, as rating inputs.

+Employee achievements shall be displayed under the matching approved objective using objectiveId mapping.
+Additional achievements shall be displayed separately.

 ### FR-MQR-02: Quarterly Rating Entry